Banking can sometimes be a tricky part of life abroad. Below are some tips to help you more easily navigate the banking system while living in Korea.

 Call customer service before going to the bank

 Even though this is extremely easy, I learned it the hard way.
 Basically, if you need to do something at the bank aside from a basic function (e.g., withdrawal, deposit), you can call the bank’s customer service center for assistance.
-In my experience, the employees answering the phones speak native or near native English.
+In my experience, the employees answering the phones speak native or near-native English.
 If they can solve your issue over the phone, they will.
-If not, they will call the branch closest to you and explain the situation to one of the tellers for you.
+If not, they may call the branch closest to you and explain the situation to one of the tellers for you.
 Then they can arrange for you to meet with that specific teller the next time you visit the bank.
 This can save you hours or days of waiting to get something done.

 Customer service numbers

 Credit cards, debit cards, and bank books normally have customer service numbers printed on them.

 Bank branches for foreigners

 The major banks have branches that specialize in serving foreign customers, and you can search for these on your bank’s homepage.
 So, this is a great option if you live near one of these.
 If not, I recommend calling the bank before you go to your local branch so that you will know exactly who to talk to for assistance.

 There may come a time in your life when you need a money order—and fast.
 US Passport renewals, for example, require checks or money orders.
 Easy right?
 Well, not all Korean banks issue them, so it’s good to know where you can get one.

 To make sure that you can quickly and easily find a bank that provides this service, I recommend calling around (before going in person) to see which bank(s) sell money orders.
 It’s rare that you will ever need one while living abroad, but when you need one, it can be tough to get.
 The process is easy once you find the bank that sells them.
 If you do not have an account with that bank, you can pay in cash for the money order, plus the fee, in Korean won.
 The bank will factor in the exchange rate, and issue the money order in USD.